After childbirth, the first periods are very heavy and long. Menstruation after childbirth: relevant information for women

 • vitamins;

-• a sharp weight loss of a woman;
+• sudden weight loss of a woman;

 • heavy bleeding after childbirth;

-• hyperprolactinemia - strong rise prolactin.
+• hyperprolactinemia - strong increase prolactin.

 Menstruation less than two days is considered a deviation from the norm